clraghuram/multi-linear-regression/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

+## Acknowledgement
+- Sincere thanks to Upgrad and IITB lecturues for teaching these concepts

 ## Contact

 Created by [@clraghuram] - feel free to contact me!